Devastus/OpenComputers-Programs/README.md

 # Devastus/OpenComputers-Programs
-Applications 'n stuff made to be used in Minecraft mod "OpenComputers"
+Development (unstable) repo for programs made to be used in Minecraft mod "OpenComputers"

 ### spm/
 Simple Package Manager - for simple, free repository-of-choice package managing

 ### simplereactor/
-A very basic control panel & auto-controller for passively-cooled ExtremeReactors / BigReactors
+A very basic control panel & auto-controller for a single passively-cooled ExtremeReactors / BigReactors reactor

 ### reactornet/
-A server/client based Big Reactors / Extreme Reactors solution for multiple reactors and turbines (totally WIP and not actually working)
+A server/client-based Big Reactors / Extreme Reactors solution for multi-reactor & turbine complexes (totally WIP and not actually working)

 ### libtermui/
-A simple wrapper for some helper UI functions using 'term'
+A simple wrapper for some quick & dirty helper UI functions using 'term'

+### libmath/
+Utility math functions